 E.g. If the semi-final is canceled, but the qualifying round was completed as per the above, then the finalists will be taken from the qualifying round results.
 If the semi-final is only postponed, then the above will be attempted.

-Advance notice:

-E.g. If it's clear in advance of the Street final that the planned format of 2/3/2 will not be able to take place, then it may be decided, at least one hour ahead of the round beginning, that the competition will instead use the run format to ensure completion of the round.
+Advance notice: E.g. If it's clear in advance of the Street final that the planned format of 2/3/3 will not be able to take place, then it may be decided, at least one hour ahead of the round beginning, that the competition will instead use the 1+1/1+1 or run format to ensure completion of the round.